Aska Cheung

-Aska Cheung Chi-ho (張馳豪; born 5 March 1995), Hong Kong, singer-songwriter and actor, was a contestant in the first season of TVB singing talent show Stars Academy.
+Aska Cheung Chi-ho (張馳豪), Hong Kong, singer-songwriter and actor, was a contestant in the first season of TVB singing talent show Stars Academy.
 He is currently a TVB Music Group artist and a male singer of TVB Music Group's label All About Music.
 On 19 April 2022, he officially debuted with his first solo single "Behind the Colors" (色彩背面).

 Cheung has won major awards including "Top Ten Outstanding Singers" at the "Metro Hot Awards Ceremony".

-Biography

-Early life
+Early life and education

-Cheung has loved sports and singing since he was a child.
-He once attended boarding schools Stanley St. Stephen's College Primary School and St. Stephen's College, and in 2013 he went to Philadelphia in America to attend Springside Chestnut Hill Academy, but in 2015, due to poor grades, he could not get into a school of his choice that offered music courses, so he went to Coral Gables to major in Exercise Physiology at University of Miami for a bachelor's degree.
-After completing the school's one-year master's program in physical fitness, he had no choice but to obtain a fitness coach license (fitness, physical fitness); in 2020, he originally transferred to Tufts University in Boston to pursue a master's degree in nutrition, but when he returned to Hong Kong to visit his relatives during the summer vacation, he saw the registration advertisement for "STARS Academy" and was encouraged by his father and younger brother to participate in the whole family.
-In addition, he felt that he could not take care of both aspects at the same time in the middle of the competition, so he decided to suspend school and participate in the competition shortly after the start of the semester.
+Cheung attended St. Stephen's College, and Springside Chestnut Hill Academy in 2013.
+In 2015, due to poor grades, he could not get into a school of his choice that offered music courses, so he went to Coral Gables to major in Exercise Physiology at University of Miami for a bachelor's degree.
+After completing a one-year master's program in physical fitness, he obtained a fitness coach license.
+In 2020, Cheung enrolled in a master's program in nutrition at Tufts University in Boston, during which he chose to enter the Stars Academy competition and subsequently took a leave of absence from his studies to participate.